 In closing, the most valuable concept to the client is flexibility.
 Change requests are going to happen.
 Some may be large and unavoidable.
 However, you should be open to suggesting scope swaps between sprints or phases of a project.
 Or small pro bono tweaks to accommodate something that may be a big win to the customer, yet a small expense for your team.
 But be mindful to document the change, no matter how trivial and gain approval.
 The documentation and approvals are what will matter if there should be a future dispute.

-Do you have tried and true methods to managing the change request madness?
-If so, please feel free to comment, share your methods, or challenge our thinking!
+Do you have tried and true methods to the change management madness?
+If so, please feel free to comment, share your methods, or challenge our thinking.
 We would love to hear from you!

 For more information about C5 Insight or this blog entry, please Contact Us.